Class Advisors Wear Many Different Hats

 - Liaison—bring issues of concern to the attention of Institute staff and regents.

-- Teaching Assistant—help instructors in the classroom with audiovisual needs, handouts, attendance, and discussion to foster a quality learning experience.
+- Teaching Assistant—help instructors in the classroom with A/V, attendance, and discussion to foster a quality learning experience.

 - Team Builder—ensure that the class works together as a unit and that students forge bonds.

-The work of the Class Advisor begins before Institute week.
-Communication with class members leading up to Institute week sets the stage for a positive experience for students.
-Institute staff will provide class contact information and reminders to share with your class:
+The work of the Class Advisor begins before the Institute week.
+Communication with class members leading up to the Institute week sets the stage for a positive experience for students.
+Institute staff will provide class contact information and reminders to share with your class on a bi-weekly basis:

 - Become familiar with the class roster and program schedule.

-- Establish a relationship with participants through email or other communication methods, answering questions they may have about Institute week.
+- Establish a relationship with participants through email, Facebook group, or other communication methods, answering questions as they arise.

-- Identify team-building activities and icebreakers that will help the class bond upon arrival at Institute.
+- Identify team-building activities and icebreakers that will help the class bond upon arrival at Institute, particularly for first-years.

 Following is a list of specific programs or activities in which Class Advisors play an important role.
-As a general rule, once on-site, it is important for Class Advisors to participate in all activities with students both inside and outside the classroom.
-Be sure to check your inbox in the Institute office frequently each day for messages, announcements, and industry consultation assignments.
+As a general rule, once on-site, it is important for Class Advisors to participate in all activities with class members.

-- Coordinate with the instructor prior to the beginning of class; help with necessary preparations such as handouts or audiovisual support.
+- Coordinate with the instructor prior to the beginning of class; help with necessary preparations such as A/V support.

 - Monitor the flow of class, ensuring that discussion is at an appropriate level and that the environment enhances classroom learning.